 Information should be considered confidential if it can be related in any way to a specific individual.
 The main areas of concern are any information that has not been fully anonymised.
-E.g. if name and address are not present but an NHS number is, this is not considered anonymous because it is still possible to trace that individual from the NHS number.
+E.g. if name Unique Identifier: ICT/GL/40 Version: 5 Review date: May 2019 and address are not present but an NHS number is, this is not considered anonymous because it is still possible to trace that individual from the NHS number.